GNRHR2

 Putative gonadotropin-releasing hormone II receptor is a protein that in humans is encoded by the GNRHR2 gene.

 Function

-The receptor for gonadotropin releasing hormone 2 (GnRH2) is encoded by the GnRH2 receptor (GnRHR2) gene.
+The receptor for gonadotropin-releasing hormone 2 (GnRH2) is encoded by the GnRH2 receptor (GnRHR2) gene.
 In non-hominoid primates and non-mammalian vertebrates, GnRHR2 encodes a seven-transmembrane G protein-coupled receptor.
-However, in human, the N-terminus of the predicted protein contains a frameshift and premature stop codon.
-In human, GnRHR2 transcription occurs but whether the gene produces a functional C-terminal multi-transmembrane protein is currently unresolved.
+However, in humans, the N-terminus of the predicted protein contains a frameshift and premature stop codon.
+In humans, GnRHR2 transcription occurs but whether the gene produces a functional C-terminal multi-transmembrane protein is currently unresolved.
 Alternative splice variants have been reported.
 An untranscribed pseudogene of GnRHR2 is also on chromosome 14.